 Just because you’re not traveling now doesn’t mean you can’t book future travel.
+And for the first time in many months, it feels like there’s hope for 2021 travel.

-And not to mention, the Platinum card now offers some of the best travel insurance offered from any card.
+Not to mention, the Platinum card now offers some of the best travel insurance offered from any card.
 If you pay for your round-trip flight with the Platinum card – or put the taxes and fees on a round-trip award flight on it – you will be eligible for:

 - Trip Cancellation Insurance: You can get reimbursed for up to $10,000 of nonrefundable expenses – and up to $20,000 a year total – if your flight is canceled due to weather, an injury or illness, and other “covered reasons.”